wcypierre/gilded-rose-exam/README.md

 ### What do we expect?

-- That you are able to fork a repo, create a branch and a pull request using git and github.
+- That you are able to clone a repo, create a branch and a pull request using git and github.
 - That you can make multiple commits with a good commit message.
 Show us your best code and the steps you took not the final state of code.
 - Unit tests are all passing (green) for each commit.
 - New scenario is added with specs (unit tests) and is easy to read in code review.